 - 40Forty Lounge- This Westlands rooftop lounge offers excellent views of the city.
 The club is beautifully decorated.
 This place is upscale and expensive but offers great food and drinks.

 - Bao Box- This is a great choice if you’re looking for more of a chill-out place than a party.
 Here, you can choose from hundreds of board games to play at your table.
 You just pay $10 and can play for as long as you want.
-They also serve food and beer and wine.

 For more recommendations, check out this great list of Nairobi nightclubs.
-It was written by a Nairobi native.

-Visit The Nairobi National Museum
+11. Visit The Nairobi National Museum

-- Art- View some contemporary and traditional Kenyan artwork.
+At the Nairobi National Museum, you can also view some contemporary and traditional Kenyan artwork.
 The museum also has an auditorium where they occasionally show Kenyan films and local musical performances.

 For more info, visit the National Museums of Kenya website here.